-The best-performing open setting system is our attention-based model using the joint reranking-and-verification loss, with an accuracy of $75.1\%$ on the full test set when using five retrieved tables.
-We see performance improvements when increasing the number of tables, both from $1$ to $3$ and from $3$ to $5$; using $10$ tables actually decreases performance.
-In the closed domain, the $77.6\%$ accuracy our model achieves is a significant improvement of the $74.4\%$ the strongest comparable baseline reached.
-This may be due to our use of RoBERTa, which has previously been found to yield large improvements for modeling linearised tables \citep{gupta-etal-2020-infotabs}.
-As we expected, the joint loss which trains the model to focus on one particular table performs better than the ternary loss (see Section~\ref{section:loss}).
+With an accuracy of $75.1\%$, we obtain the best open-domain results with our model using the joint reranking-and-verification loss and five tables.
+We see performance improvements when increasing the number of tables, both from 1 to 3 and from 3 to 5.
+In the closed domain, the $77.6\%$ accuracy our model achieves is a significant improvement over the $74.4\%$ the strongest comparable baseline reached.
+This may be due to our use of RoBERTa, which has previously been found to perform well for linearised tables~\citep{gupta-etal-2020-infotabs}.

-Relying purely on TF-IDF for retrieval -- that is, using our system with only one retrieved table -- yields a performance of $73.2\%$.
-This represents a surprisingly small decrease of $4.6\%$ accuracy compared to the closed setting, given that an incorrect table is provided in approximately a third of all cases (see Table~\ref{table:retrieval_performance}).
-We suspect that the majority of those claims which the closed-setting model fails to correctly classify are difficult cases for which the retriever also fails.
-To make sure this is not simply the result of false negatives (e.g. tables which are not the gold table, but which nevertheless have the information to verify the claim), we run the model in a setting where one retrieved table is used, but the gold table is removed from the retrieval results; here, the model achieves an accuracy of only $56.2\%$.
+Relying purely on TF-IDF for retrieval --- that is, using our system with only one retrieved table --- yields a performance of $73.2\%$.
+This is a surprisingly small decrease compared to the closed domain, given that an incorrect table is provided in approximately a third of all cases (see Table~\ref{table:retrieval_performance}).
+We suspect that many cases for which the retriever fails are also cases for which the closed-domain model fails.
+To make sure we are not seeing the effect of false negatives (e.g., tables which are not the gold table, but which nevertheless have the information to verify the claim), we run the model in a setting where one retrieved table is used, but the gold table is removed from the retrieval results; here, the model achieves an accuracy of only $56.2\%$.